-though it may look cheap, bringing the surfaces below and around playground equipment up to standards is anything but.
+Throughout the city, residents will see playground surfaces upgraded with engineered wood fiber material in wood frames with full drainage systems.
+Phelan said that the surface material looks like "cheap mulch."
+Although it may look cheap, bringing the surfaces below and around playground equipment up to standards is anything but.
 To reduce costs, the plan calls for rearranging equipment in several city playgrounds to reduce the amount of surface material needed.
 Councilmember Thomas White questioned this approach, arguing that, from a kid's perspective, the mad dash from one piece of equipment to another is a part of the fun.
 There are also socialization issues around equipment placement, he said.

 In evaluating playground equipment, Phelan said, one thing that must be taken into account is that "kids do real strange stuff."
 Equipment needs to be safe even when children are playing on it in ways the manufacturer never intended.
 Some equipment can be retrofitted to eliminate potential problems such as a child's head getting stuck in a gap between equipment parts (such as steps or foot rails), or someone strangling because a hood's drawstring got caught on a protruding bolt.
-Other equipment must be removed.
+Other equipment must be by Mary Moien

 Merry-go-rounds will be removed and not replaced, under the staff plan.
 Although the merry-go-rounds currently in city playgrounds are much safer than those many readers may remember from their childhoods, they no longer comply with safety standards.
 Phelan recommended against buying new merry-gorounds, which although safe are "no fun at all."